 Rather than being defined by technical legal distinctions, Elder Law is defined by the client to be served.
-“Elder Law” is the legal practice of counseling and representing older persons and their representatives about the legal aspects of health and long-term care planning, including Medicaid payments for long term care, decision making upon the senior’s incapacity, through the use of Durable Powers of Attorney and Trusts, Asset preservation to protect a community spouse or a legacy for the family, transfer of assets upon death through the use of Trusts or probate.
+“Elder Law” is the legal practice of counselling and representing older persons and their representatives about the legal aspects of health and long-term care planning, including Medicaid payments for long term care, decision making upon the senior’s incapacity, through the use of Durable Powers of Attorney and Trusts, Asset preservation to protect a community spouse or a legacy for the family, transfer of assets upon death through the use of Trusts or probate.
 In other words, the lawyer who practices elder law may handle a range of issues but has a specific type of client–seniors.
-Elder law attorneys focus on the legal needs of the elderly, and work with a variety of legal tools and techniques to meet the goals and objectives of the older client.
+Elder law attorneys focus on the legal needs of the elderly and work with a variety of legal tools and techniques to meet the goals and objectives of the older client.

 - Health and personal care planning, which include the following topics: powers of attorney and living wills; lifetime planning; family issues;

 - Fiduciary (financial) representation; financial planning; housing opportunities and financing; income, estate, and gift tax matters;

 - Planning for a well spouse when the other spouse requires long term care; Asset protection; public benefits such as Medicaid and insurance; Veterans’ benefits;

 - Capacity; guardianship and guardianship avoidance;

 - Resident rights in long term care facilities; nursing home claims;

 - Employment and retirement matters; age or disability discrimination and grandparents’ rights.